 From the description of the algorithm three questions arise: From which city or cities to start the heuristic?
 Which city to insert next?
-Where to insert it into the current subtour?
-For each of these questions various decision rules have been proposed in the literature.
-The set of cities which construct the starting subtour is commonly chosen at random and consists of one, two or three cities.
+Where to insert the city into the current subtour?
+Various decision rules have been proposed in the literature regarding the answers on these questions.
+The set of cities, which construct the starting subtour is commonly selected randomly and consists of one, two or three cities.
 For Euclidean problems other approaches such as starting the heuristic from the convex hull of the problem have been also suggested [123].
-The last two questions, to which city to insert next and where to insert it are tightly related.
+The last two questions, to which city to insert next and where to insert it, are tightly related.
 Some selection rules are:

-- 1. Nearest Insertion: Insert the city which is not yet part of the tour and is nearest to any city already part of the tour, - 2.
-Farthest Insertion: Insert the city that is not yet part of the tour whose minimal distance to a city, already part of the tour, is maximal,
+- 1. Random Insertion: Choose the city to be inserted randomly from the set of cities that are not yet a component of the tour, - 2.
+Cheapest Insertion: Insert the city, which is not yet a component of the tour, whose insertion results to the minimal grow in tour length,

-- 3. Cheapest Insertion: Insert the city which is not yet part of the tour whose insertion results to the minimal increase in tour length of the current subtour. - 4.
-Random Insertion: Select the city to be inserted randomly out of the set of cities that are not yet part of the tour.
-For an empirical analysis of Insertion Heuristics with different insertion criteria look in [123].
-Nearest insertion, farthest insertion and random insertion can be implemented to run in time $O(n^2)$.
-Cheapest insertion has time complexity $O(n^2 \log n)$ and so is computationally more expensive.
+- 3. Farthest Insertion: Insert the city, which is not yet a component of the tour, whose minimal distance to a city, is maximal, - 4.
+Nearest Insertion: Insert the city which is not yet component of the tour and is nearest to any city which is at present a component of the tour.
+A comprehensive empirical analysis of Insertion Heuristics with different insertion criteria can be found in [123].
+Nearest insertion, farthest insertion and random insertion can be implemented to run in $O(n^2)$ time.
+Cheapest insertion has time complexity $O(n^2 \log n)$ and is computationally more expensive.